i3-Market-V3-Public-Repository/SP3-SCGBSSW-CR-ConflictResolverService/README.md

 ## 1. Endpoints

-The Conflict-Resolver Service provides two endpoints: one for checking that the protocol was executed properly, and other one to initiate a dispute when a Consumer B claims that he cannot decrypt the cipherblock he has been invoiced for.
+The CRS provides two endpoints: one for checking that the protocol was executed properly, and other one to initiate a dispute when a Consumer B claims that he cannot decrypt the cipherblock he has been invoiced for.

 Check the [OpenApi specification](https://github.com/i3-Market-V2-Public-Repository/SP3-SCGBSSW-CR-ConflictResolverService/blob/public/spec/openapi.yaml) for more details.